briannovak/MLB-Rankings/README.md

 1. Fork and clone repository
 2. run npm install from the project root
 3. open the mlb.xcodeproj within the ios directory
-4. within xcode build and run the application on your simulator of choice (or real device)
+4. within xcode build and run the application on your iphone simulator of choice (or real device)